lineality/definition_behavior_studies/README.md

 2. There is an important gap between the null-core of concepts (which is rules floating in rule-space) and the one-tree of sufficient simple models pragmatically pasted over real-world empirical phenomena.
 This is a kind of cluster of blindspots and neglected definitions for most people but is absolutely crucial when doing projects.
 This is one area where the rubber meets the road, where conceptual models do or don't describe and help navigate reality.
 'Statistics' is one of the arm-wavy dismissive terms used to wave-away this area, and 'statistics' is yet another punt: Is statistics math? logic? probability? empirical? conceptual?
 Doing projects you will need to navigate this jump-gap, and the tools needed such as statistics, and the definition problems (is what you need 'statistics' and what exactly does 'statistics' mean, or otherwise what exactly do you need even if there is no word or it?) and the social-cultural-psychological challenges which are a massive set-of-areas, for example the life's works of Daniel Kahneman and Amous Tversky are (if more that you can absorb in a lifetime) one of many pieces of this frontier quagmire).

 4. Near-Off-The-One-Tree:
-The one-tree is often best defined as simple linear relationship, but as systems get nonlinear or dynamical.
-As empirical phenomena and models get less-linear, the coherence and utility of the one-tree (in short) breaks down.
-Near-off the one tree can be, and needs to be, described as an asset to the one-tree.
+The one-tree is often best defined as an interlocking set of simple linear relationships (or sufficiently approximated as linear).
+Let's think of a spectrum of more or less linear systems: More-linear systems fit most cleanly and completely onto the 'one-tree' of stem.
+But as we move further along the spectrum to systems that are  more nonlinear (dynamical, etc.), the more difficult it is to fit those systems onto the one-tree.
+As the empirical phenomena and models become less-linear, the coherence and utility of the one-tree breaks down.
+So an important area of techniques is finding various methods to increase what is 'close enough' or what can be bridged and translated to the one-tree.
+This not-too-far-off or "Near-off" the one-tree can be, and needs to be, described as an asset to the one-tree.

-6. (Far)-Off-The-Nne-Tree is real and empirical but often not able to be modeled and connected to the one tree.
+6. (Far)-Off-The-One-Tree is real and empirical but often not able to be modeled and connected to the one tree.
 This is a frontier in many respects.

 5. jump-gap [off-the-one-tree]
 One way (if provisional) of describing this area is that slightly non-linear behavior can still be effectively be connected to the one tree, such as mostly being described as linear (case by case the details of this likely vary a lot).
 But once phenomena are highly nonlinear (or highly whatever-problem) they cannot be cleanly connected to the one-tree and there is another jump-gap (or more likely a cluster of myriad types-of-jumpgaps for the many different ways something may not fit on the one tree).
 While the null-core-jump-gap is somewhat 'solved' and somewhat understood, this next jump-gap is something STEM professionals have struggled to articulate and describe from the late 1800's through the 1900's and beyond to time of writing in 2025.